 Before the advent of CustomVue wavefront-guided technology, eye surgeons used patients’ lens prescriptions to calibrate the excimer laser used to reshape the curvature of the cornea during treatment.
 If multiple patients had the same lens prescription, they would receive identical laser vision correction treatment.

 Now, however, thanks to the innovation of CustomVue wavefront-guided technology, Dr. Belmont can make a unique three-dimensional (3D) map of each eye’s distinct visual errors for use in calibrating the excimer laser.
 The 3D map of the eye is as unique as a fingerprint — no two are alike — allowing the NYC advanced surface ablation surgeon to tailor a vision correction treatment plan for each individual patient, and each individual eye.

 Witness What Advancements ASA Technology Can Do for You

 Are you tired of fumbling for your glasses first thing each morning?
 Are you frustrated with the daily use of bothersome contact lenses?
 If so, you should consider scheduling an appointment with Dr. Belmont, a leader not only in LASIK but also in PRK and other ASA procedures.
 After your comprehensive consultation, Dr. Belmont will recommend a personalized treatment protocol to fit your unique needs.

-To schedule a consultation with Dr. Belmont and witness what advancements in ASA technology can do for you, please contact Belmont Eye Center by calling (212) 486-2020 or by clicking here.
+To schedule a consultation with Dr. Belmont and witness what the latest ASA technology can do for you, please contact Belmont Eye Center by calling (212) 486-2020.